nosarthur/traj-infra-upgrade/README.md

 ## introduction

-The new trajectory infrastructure will do better with
+The new trajectory infrastructure will do better with handling

 * virtual sites (pseudo atoms)
 * triclinic lattice